webzakimbo/bcome-read-the-docs-guides/docs/source/ssh-configuration/basic-proxying.rst

 Example configuration
 ---------------------

-The networks.yml configuration below defines two inventories: one containing a proxy server, and the other containing servers that may only be connected via the proxy.
+The networks.yml configuration below defines two inventories: one containing a proxy server, and the other containing servers that may only be connected to via the proxy.

 .. code-block:: yaml